-- Add the drained can of chickpeas, season and cook for a further 5 minutes, or until all the vegetables have softened.
+- Add the drained can of chickpeas and parsley, season and cook for a further 5 minutes, or until all the vegetables have softened.

 - You can crush some of the chickpeas with a spoon to thicken the sauce.
 Adjust seasoning, if required.

 - Let the stew stand for a few minutes before serving as this allows the flavour to develop further.
 Serve with hunks of rustic bread to mop up the delicious broth.

 Omit the chorizo and bump up the taste by adding cumin and chilli flakes.

 Please note this post was amended on the 16th December 2022 to include the potato, courgette and parsley in the method.